mishterk/dynamic-svg-icons-plugin-for-wordpress/readme.txt

 = Can I use my own SVG images? =

 Yes.
 See the [_using custom SVGs section_](https://mishterk.github.io/dynamic-svg-icons-plugin-for-wordpress#using-custom-svgs) of the documentation to learn how.

+= Can I override the default icon SVG markup? =

+Yes.
+See the [_overriding built-in SVGs section_](https://mishterk.github.io/dynamic-svg-icons-plugin-for-wordpress#overriding-built-in-svgs) of the documentation to learn how.